Beijing BJ40: 2019 facelift

 A facelift was launched for the BJ40 2019 model year.
 The facelift cancelled the "L" nameplate with the 4-door models renamed to BJ40 Plus.
 The 2019 model also features a revised front fascia design and updated tail lamps and rear bumper.
-The update also features a revised front and rear end styling, and a 2.0 liter turbo engine producing 160 kW and 320 Nm.
+The update also features a revised front and rear end styling, and a 2.0 liter turbo engine producing 160 kW and 320 Nm of torque.
+Foreign market BJ40 Plus, like one destined to Indonesia, has a different 2.0 liter turbo made by HYCET producing 165 kW and 380 Nm of torque.

 A version called the Beijing BJ40 Plus City Hunter Edition was also revealed in 2019 via the 2019 Shanghai Auto Show.
 The BJ40 City Hunter Edition is part of the BJ40 "C" series trim level which stands for "City".
 In terms of technology, the infotainment system is equipped with an upgraded 2.0 intelligent voice interaction system, 12.3-inch full LCD instrument panel, 10-inch smart car display and streaming media with an automatic anti-glare rear view mirror.
 The version also has interior features including surround sound, voice control, power seat and three-speed heating seat to meet the needs of urban users of the "C" trim.